Isu, Nigeria: Population

 The estimated population of Isu LGA is 111,213, with the vast majority being members of the Igbo ethnic group.
 The Igbo language is extensively spoken in the LGA while Christianity is the widely practiced religion in the area.
 A number of colourful festivals are held in Isu LGA and these include the Igba nta festival.

 Geography

 Isu LGA covers a total area of 40 km squared and has an average temperature of 26 °C. The LGA is forested with average wind speed in the area put at 11 km/h.
 The average humidity level of Isu LGA is 71 percent while the area has a number of rivers and streams flowing through its territory.

+Climate

+In Isu, the dry season is hot, muggy, and partly cloudy whereas the wet season is warm, oppressive, and overcast.
+The average annual temperature ranges from 65°F to 88°F, with lows of 59°F and highs of 91°F being rare.

+The best time of year to visit Isu for hot-weather activities, according to the beach/pool score, is from late November to early February.

 Economy

 Farming is an important aspect of the economy of Isu LGA with the area known for the cultivation of a number of crops such as yam, cassava, and oil palm.
 Trade also flourishes in the LGA with a number of markets where a plethora of commodities are bought and sold found in the area.
 Other economic activities engaged in by the dwellers of Isu LGA include lumbering and blacksmithing.